synapse-wireless/snap-to-cloud-examples/e20-kit1-demo/web_app/readme.txt

 The application is written for Python 2.7.
 Install the required libraries into your python environment as follows:

-pip install snapconnect –i https://update.synapse-wireless.com/pypi/ pip install tornado
+pip install snapconnect -i https://update.synapse-wireless.com/pypi/ pip install tornado